wp-plugins/nextgen-facebook/readme.txt

 }
 `

-Note: There is a known issue with Facebook's "Like" button and the WP Twenty Eleven and Twenty Twelve themes.
-The `<iframe>` window created by Facebook's javascript (for the "Like" button) gets clipped, and no solution has yet been found.
-Facebook's "Send" button window appears unaffected by this issue.
+Note: There is a known problem with Facebook's "Like" button flyout and the WP Twenty Eleven and Twenty Twelve themes.
+The `<iframe>` flyout created by Facebook's JavaScript (for the "Like" button) gets clipped, and no solution has yet been found.
+Facebook's "Send" button flyout, on the other hand, appears unaffected by this issue.

 = Q. Why are there duplicate Facebook / Google fields on the user profile page? =